kuzm/save2memrise/README.md

 ### Publish to Chrome Web Store

-1. Go to `src/BrowserExts/ChromeExt` directory
-2. Increment the version of the extension in `manifest.json`
+1. Increment the version of the extension in `version.txt`
-3. Execute `gulp`
+2. Execute `./build.sh --target=BuildChromeExt`
-4. Compress the content of `build` directory as ZIP archive
+3. Compress the content of `src/BrowserExts/ChromeExt/build` directory as ZIP archive
-5. Go to [Chrome Web Store Console](https://chrome.google.com/webstore/developer/dashboard?authuser=1) and sign in as `save2memrise@gmail.com` user
+4. Go to [Chrome Web Store Console](https://chrome.google.com/webstore/developer/dashboard?authuser=1) and sign in as `save2memrise@gmail.com` user
-6. Upload the archive
+5. Upload the archive

 The extension is published at https://chrome.google.com/webstore/detail/save-to-memrise/jedpoleopoehklpioonelookacalmcfk?authuser=1